vtex-soft/getmref/README.md

 While testing GetMRef, it has been noticed that in order to get correct results, there is a need for a short pause after each query to the AMS MR database.
 Otherwise many references that exist in the database will be returned as not found.
-Also, there is a possibility that fields with a new information will be appended to a different `mref_item`.
+Also, there is a possibility that fields with new information will be appended to a different `mref_item`.
-According to http://www.ams.org/robots.txt there is a "Crawl-Delay: 10".
+According to <http://www.ams.org/robots.txt> there is a "Crawl-Delay: 10".
 Tests have confirmed that 10s delay between requests to the AMD MR database is an optimal choice and it is the default setting.
 In order to change the delay time, one can use an option `--wait=<integer>`.